 This programme provides a unique opportunity to combine pioneering academic research with industrial experience.
 In addition to the access to state-of-the-art facilities, the student also has the opportunity to develop interdisciplinary skills and to work in a team environment involving leading academics and industrial experts.
 The industrial collaborators at Hydro in Norway and Germany will work closely with the student during the project and opportunities exist for gaining exposure to the industrial manufacturing environment.
 In addition to the standard EPSRC stipend, substantial extra maintenance is provided by the industrial sponsor.

-The duration of the PhD project is 3 years and the proposed start date is September 2019.
 Candidates should have a relevant degree at 2:1 minimum or equivalent in materials science, physics, chemistry, or a related subject.